QuentinRa/blog.quentinra.dev/programming-languages/others/apis/graphql/index.md

 * [GraphQL Documentation](https://graphql.org/) <small>(⛪)</small>
 * [GitHub](https://github.com/graphql/graphql-js) <small>(19.8k ⭐)</small>

 It was designed to provide a more efficient, powerful, and flexible alternative to traditional REST APIs.
+It solves a problem of REST APIs which is under- and over-fetching.

+Look into the JavaScript Source Code and you may find if it's used.
 </div><div>

+There is only one endpoint.
+We can perform multiple queries in one request.
 To query the `id,username` of the `user` with `id=123`:

 ```graphql
 query {